zxisatree/chatvault/README.md

 ## Database initialisation
 The PostgreSQL docker image runs the files found in `docker/docker-entrypoint-initdb.d/`.
 In this application, it is used to simply create the tables and seed the database.

+## Docker
+During development, docker images were often not rebuilt when there was a change. `docker compose up --remove-orphans --force-recreate --build` was used to force rebuilding.

+## Prometheus and Grafana
+Prometheus and Grafana are included in the Docker Compose file.
+If `docker compose` is used to start the application, Prometheus will be exposed on port 1029, and Grafana on port 1040.

 ## Using H2 database instead
 A H2 embedded database can also be used with the application.
 Simply remove `spring.datasource.url` from `application.properties` and replace `runtimeOnly("org.postgresql:postgresql")` with `runtimeOnly("com.h2database:h2")` in `build.gradle.kts`.
 By default, Spring uses a transient database in memory (RAM), that will be wiped upon the application restarting. `BlogConfiguration.kt` contains a `databaseInitializer` function that can be uncommented when using a H2 database to seed the database upon the application starting.